ratatui/ratatui-website/src/content/docs/recipes/apps/spawn-vim.md

 {{ #include @code/recipes/how-to-spawn-vim/src/main.rs:main }}

+{{ #include @code/recipes/how-to-spawn-vim/src/main.rs:run }}

 {{ #include @code/recipes/how-to-spawn-vim/src/main.rs:handle-events }}
 ```

-In the `main` function, we initialize the terminal and enter a loop where we draw the UI and handle
+After initializing the terminal in `main` function, we enter a loop in `run` function where we draw
-events.
-The `handle_events` function listens for key events and returns an `Action` based on the key
+the UI and handle events.
+The `handle_events` function listens for key events and returns an
-pressed.
+`Action` based on the key pressed.
+Here, we are calling `run_editor` function on `Action::EditFile`
+which we will define in next section.

 ## Spawning Vim